 You may have heard about the ongoing Occupy Wall Street protest.
 I’ve been following the story and it made me wonder: Are we witnessing the next big movement of our time?”
 Now I’m not talking about a march-on-Washington, hold-hands-like-a-bunch-of-hippies-and-sing-kumbayah kind of social movement.
 I’m talking about the write-a-blog, post-a-video-and-change-the-world sort of social movement.

-By Rachael Zahn Vice President of Client Services I’m currently reading Double Double (How to Double Your Revenue and Profit in 3 Years or Less), not for me, but for my clients.
+I’m currently reading Double Double (How to Double Your Revenue and Profit in 3 Years or Less), not for me, but for my clients.
 It all hits home with Cameron Herold’s mention of the saying “we can’t manage what we don’t measure,” (Chapter 9, Focused Productivity) and I find that most times, no measurement is either used as a cover-up when times are bad, or as the last priority when times are good.
-The beauty about online/digital/Internet marketing (whatever you want to call it) is that you can track almost everything–and the […]
+The beauty about online/digital/Internet marketing (whatever you want to call it) is that you can track almost everything–and the data will tell you how to fix things […]

 It’s easy for businesses to claim they’re social by using traditional social media resources, but when other duties of the day create delayed responses to questions and sporadic check-in’s, real-time responsiveness isn’t always an option.
 Enter Twitter parties.
 Think of them as moderated chat rooms with immediate interface that have themes and time limits–and that are also public.
 Not only are they fun ways to “meet” like-minded people from all over the world, they also serve as an amazing social media tool for brands to promote their products.